leonardo-couto/lambda-ec2-timer-switch/README.md

 ### Build the zip archives

-  Clone this project.
+  1 - Clone this project.

-  Run `npm install`.
+  2 - In the project root directory run `npm install`.

-  Run `grunt build --id=INSTANCE_ID`.
+  3 - Run `grunt build --id=INSTANCE_ID`.
 Where INSTANCE_ID is the id of your EC2 machine, or a comma separated list of ids.

   This will create a `starter.zip` file and `stopper.zip` in the `target` folder.

-  You can also change `config.json` with your EC2 machine instance id.
+  To avoid typing your instance id in the grunt build param you can put it on `config.json` file.

 ### Create an execution role and policy